 PBAD 4231 – Administrative Law: This course serves as an introduction to administrative law providing students with practical knowledge about administrative law procedures, how administrative law fits into the constitutional and legal framework, and the role of administrative law in policy.
 This course is designed to introduce students to decision-making based on a public agency’s operating rules.

-PBAD 4232 – Public Service, Values, Ethics and Conflict Resolution: This course investigates specific ethical concerns of the public sector, including its underlying values and norms.
+PBAD 4232 – Public Service Values and Ethics: This course investigates specific ethical concerns of the public sector, including its underlying values and norms.
 An emphasis is placed on the relationship between democracy and administrative decision-making, a focus on accountability, and the role of ethical actors in the resolution of public value conflicts.

 PBAD 4233 – Human Capital Management for Administrators: This course focuses on human resources management in a public sector context.
 Particular emphasis is placed on the past developments of and future challenges in the field.
 Topics such as employee recruitment, selection, and compensation, as well as more contemporary issues such as diversity management are addressed.

 PBAD 4234 – IT and E-Government for Public Managers: This course examines organizational societal value structures and the ways in which technology creates rapid change and new alternatives in values.
 The impact of e-government initiatives and social media on the way governments interact with the public is explored.